microprediction/microprediction/README.md

 ### One thing that's different about this attempt to create good predictions

 Nobody can block.
 We're not building a library to rule them all.
 Increasing accuracy over time is *not* predicated on a superior methodology, nor is progress blocked while pull requests wait to be approved.
+Instead, predictions collide in a "micro-market", every minute of the day.
 One writes, modifies and launches algorithms that bring existing repositories to life - training them on real-world operational problems and providing *live streaming distributional prediction* like [this](https://www.microprediction.com/what).

 ### You might be helping already